Al Jefferson: Utah Jazz (2010–2013)

-On July 13, 2010, Jefferson was traded to the Utah Jazz for two future first round picks and center Kosta Koufos.
-With the chance to play alongside All-Star point guard Deron Williams, Jefferson couldn't be happier, but his first season in Utah brought numerous ups and downs.
-The in-season departures of Williams and coach Jerry Sloan were a shock to the system, but Jefferson didn't back away from the challenges.
-Instead, he saw the need for a new leader and stepped up to become part of the foundation for a young team to build on.
+On July 13, 2010, Jefferson was traded to the Utah Jazz for two future first-round picks and center Kosta Koufos.
+It gave him the chance to play alongside All-Star point guard Deron Williams.
+His first season in Utah brought numerous ups and downs, including the in-season departures of Williams and coach Jerry Sloan.
+Jefferson saw the need for a new leader and stepped up to become part of the foundation for a young team to build on.

 In what was an injury-riddled season for the Jazz, Jefferson started in all 82 games during the regular season and regained some of his explosiveness in 2011, showing he was fully recovered from the devastating knee injury he suffered in 2009.
 His return to form contributed 37 double-doubles during the season and 794 total rebounds – the second highest total of his career.
 He finished the 2010–11 season with averages of 18.6 points and 9.7 rebounds per game.

-In the lockout shortened 2011–12 season, Jefferson furthered his improvement, transitioning into his role as team leader while continuing to put up the impressive numbers that have become common for him.
-He showed energy and tenacity all season as well as an improved defensive game, and heading into the All-Star break, many were calling for him to be selected to his first All-Star team, including Brian T. Smith of The Salt Lake Tribune who noted, "If the Jazz keep winning during January and Jefferson keeps producing, the eight-year veteran could finally be in the running for an All-Star spot."
+In the lockout shortened 2011–12 season, Jefferson furthered his improvement, transitioning into his role as team leader while continuing to put up impressive numbers.
+He showed energy and tenacity as well as an improved defensive game, and heading into the All-Star break, many were calling for him to be selected to his first All-Star team, including Brian T. Smith of The Salt Lake Tribune who noted, "If the Jazz keep winning during January and Jefferson keeps producing, the eight-year veteran could finally be in the running for an All-Star spot."